-Conversion of Vehicles inside Theme Parks to Electric Vehicles Tokyo Disney Resort's As part of the efforts to reduce CO2 and its impacts on the atmosphere, all seven of our Big City Vehicles that operate inside DisneySea have been converted to electric vehicles.
+Tonversion of Vehicles inside Theme Parks to Electric Vehicles

+As part of the efforts to reduce CO2 and its impacts on the atmosphere, seven vehicles used for our Big City Vehicles that operate inside Tokyo DisneySea and Disney's Royal Dream Wedding program offered at Tokyo Disneyland have been converted to electric vehicles.

+Electric car in operation in Tokyo DisneySea

+The OLC Group is endeavoring to reduce the environmental impact of transportation.

+Emissions Reductions for Commercial Vehicles and Low-Emission Vehicles

-Electric car in operation in Tokyo DisneySea \ Environmentally Friendly Transport As part of its ongoing fight against global warming, the OLC Group is promoting the use of light, hybrid and electricity-powered vehicles with the goal of reducing CO2, NOx (nitrogen oxide) and PM (particulate matter) emissions from commercial vehicles.
+As part of its ongoing fight against global warming, the OLC Group is promoting the use of light, hybrid and electricity-powered vehicles with the goal of reducing CO2, NOx (nitrogen oxide) and PM (particulate matter) emissions from commercial vehicles.

 Also, we have converted all of our company buses that operate on our office grounds to hybrid vehicles.

-Emissions Reductions for Commercial Vehicles and Low-Emission Vehicles \ \ As part of our ongoing fight against global warming, the OLC Group is promoting the use of light vehicles and hybrids with the goal of reducing our CO2 emissions from commercial vehicles, and is actively encouraging the use of low-emission vehicles targeting reductions in nitrogen oxide and particulate matter emissions.
-Also, we have converted all of our company buses that operate on our office grounds to hybrid vehicles.
-Eco-driving Rules for Guests and Employees 🗱 🦗 \ The OLC Group has established the OLC Group Eco-driving Rules on the basis of the guidelines being promoted by the Japanese government in order to educate employees about the benefits of eco-driving.
+Eco-driving Rules for Guests and Employees

+The OLC Group has established the OLC Group Eco-driving Rules on the basis of the guidelines being promoted by the Japanese government in order to educate employees about the benefits of eco-driving.
 We have asked our suppliers to abide by Group rules on eco-driving to reduce CO2 emissions across the supply chain.

-OLC Group Eco-driving Rules .....
+OLC Group Eco-driving Rules

-- ·Check tire pressure frequently - ·No carrying of unnecessary loads - ·Thoroughly check destination and route - ·Drive off immediately after starting the engine - ·Accelerate slowly when starting the vehicle - ·Maintain increased vehicle-to-vehicle distance and drive safely with less braking - ·Step off the accelerator as soon as possible - $\cdot No$ engine idling - $\cdot \mathsf{Always}$ park in designated location - ·Limit use of air conditioning In Theme Park parking areas, signs are erected to encourage Guests to stop engine idling.
+- ·Check tire pressure frequently

+- ·No carrying of unnecessary loads

+- ·Thoroughly check destination and route

+- ·Drive off immediately after starting the engine

+- ·Accelerate slowly when starting the vehicle

+- ·Maintain increased vehicle-to-vehicle distance and drive safely with less braking

+- $\cdot \text{Step}$ off the accelerator as soon as possible

+- ·No engine idling

+- ·Always park in a designated location

+- ·Limit use of air conditioning

+In Theme Park parking areas, signs are erected to encourage Guests to stop engine idling.
-🖈 Adapting to Global Warming

-Tokyo Disney Resort's
+okyo Disney Resort

-Measures for addressing global warming include mitigating measures, which entail curbing the advance of global warming by limiting emissions of greenhouse gases, and adaptive measures, which entail reducing the impact of water shortages, temperature increases, higher numbers of typhoons and other climate changes that are expected to occur due to global warming.
-At present, at the OLC Group we are working to be prepared for thunderstorms, typhoons and other natural disasters, and address rising temperatures to prevent heat strokes both indoors and outdoors as a form of adaptation.
+Measures for addressing global warming include mitigating measures, which entail curbing the advance of global warming by reducing emissions of greenhouse gases, and adaptive measures, which entail reducing the impact of water shortages, temperature increases, higher numbers of typhoons and other climate changes that are expected to occur due to global warming.

+At present, the OLC Group is working to be prepared for thunderstorms, typhoons and other natural disasters, and addressing rising temperatures to prevent heat strokes both indoors and outdoors as a form of adaptation.
 We intend to continue with such measures, anticipating climate changes that are expected to occur due to global warming.

 In particular, we have been working to alleviate heat in the outdoor queuing areas of attractions and other facilities.
-In FY 2018, we installed some cool air fans and blowers in the outdoor waiting areas for Haunted Mansion and Aquatopia.
-For "it's a small world," which reopened after a redesign, the indoor queuing area was expanded in view of the changing climate.

-Cool air fans and blowers at Haunted Mansion

-Cool air fans at Aquatopia
+In FY 2019, we installed more parasols outside the Jungle Carnival store and the waiting area for Scuttle's Scooter to allow Guests to keep the sun off.
+We also expanded the roof and placed electric fans in the outdoor queuing area for Turtle Talk.

+Installed more parasols in the waiting area for Scuttle's Scooter

+Expanded the queuing area roof at Turtle Talk

+Electric fans were installed

-Indoor queuing area for "it's a small world" was expanded Furthermore, at Disney Ambassador Hotel, Tokyo DisneySea Hotel MiraCosta, and Tokyo Disneyland Hotel, we keep the curtains closed before Guests enter their rooms during the summer season to prevent room temperatures from rising.
+Furthermore, at Disney Ambassador Hotel, Tokyo DisneySea Hotel MiraCosta, and Tokyo Disneyland Hotel, we keep the curtains closed before Guests enter their rooms during the summer season to prevent room temperatures from rising.